-No identified Project activity and the No proposed measure(s) to reduce each of these impacts.
-Increased human health hazard and risk Economic opportunities or losses (employment, training) Change in ecological, cultural, social, or economic values identified for protection in approved Land Use Plans Impairment of the recreational or traditional uses of the land or water Impairment of the aesthetic quality of the land or water Changes to the use of the area by other non-Indigenous people (e.g. trappers, outfitters, residents, hunters, forest harvesters, other authorized projects) Other loise (use of heavy equipment, lasting, crushing, drilling) ransfer, storage, and use of etroleum products and/or hemicals in-site storage or disposal of vastes (domestic garbage, ewage, waste petroleum roducts, drilling waste and ydraulic flowback fluids, azardous wastes, etc.) onstruction (development or literation: widening, traightening, detours), naintenance and operation of nes, trails, or rights-of-way onstruction of structures ouildings, water or waste nanagement facilities, etc.) occeased human access and resence operating in a remote location naccessible or not easily coessible by emergency aid withdrawal of water from a vatercourse etaining, storing, or diverting vater onstruction of dams and inpoundments of vaste into water
+Withdrawal of water from a watercourse Retaining, storing, or diverting water Construction of dams and impoundments Direct or indirect deposit of waste into water Other Social and Economic Well- bein g Potential Impacts Activity Use an "x" to indicate which apply x Potential Project Impacts and Proposed Mitigations Using the list at left, describe the potential impact(s) of each identified Project activity and the proposed measure(s) to reduce each of these impacts.
+Increased human health hazard and risk Economic opportunities or losses (employment, training) Change in ecological, cultural, social, or economic values identified for protection in approved Land Use Plans Impairment of the recreational or traditional uses of the land or water Impairment of the aesthetic quality of the land or water blasting, crushing, drilling) Transfer, storage, and use of petroleum products and/or chemicals On-site storage or disposal of wastes (domestic garbage, sewage, waste petroleum products, drilling waste and hydraulic flowback fluids, hazardous wastes, etc.) Construction (development or alteration: widening, straightening, detours), maintenance and operation of lines, trails, or rights-of-way Changes to the use of the area by other non-Indigenous people (e.g., trappers, outfitters, residents, hunters, forest harvesters, other authorized projects) Other Construction of structures (buildings, water or waste management facilities, etc.) Increased human access and presence Operating in a remote location inaccessible or not easily accessible by emergency aid Withdrawal of water from a watercourse Retaining, storing, or diverting water Construction of dams and impoundments Direct or indirect deposit of waste into water Other